 The more concise Author-Date system has long been used by those in the physical, natural, and social sciences.
 In this system, sources are briefly cited in the text, usually in parentheses, by author’s last name and date of publication.
 The short citations are amplified in a list of references, where full bibliographic information is provided.

 The two dropdown pages provide some common examples of materials cited in both styles.
-For numerous specific examples, see chapters 16 and 17 of The Chicago Manual of Style, 15th edition.

 Online sources that are analogous to print sources (such as articles published in online journals, magazines, or newspapers) should be cited similarly to their print counterparts but with the addition of a URL.
 Some publishers or disciplines may also require an access date.
 For online or other electronic sources that do not have a direct print counterpart (such as an institutional Web site or a Weblog), give as much information as you can in addition to the URL.